Sign In Register

 Education

-Laurel is a highly educated community — 55.8% of adults hold a bachelor's degree or higher, well above the national average of 33.7%.
+Laurel is a highly educated community / 55.8% of adults hold a bachelor's degree or higher, well above the national average of 33.7%.
 90.4% have completed high school.
-Area schools have an average test score of 5.4/10.
+Local schools score 6.1/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Laurel experiences four distinct seasons with an average temperature of 52°F. Winters average 30°F in January while summers reach 73°F in July.
+With 275 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 45.0 inches.
 Air quality is rated Good with a median AQI of 36.

 Population